abc7chicago.com - ABC7 WLS Chicago and Chicago News

 - ABC7 First Alert Weather Forecast

-- Chicago Weather: Bitter cold continues
+- Chicago Weather: Fog, freezing rain snarls travel

 Featured